 See how the files are not grouped together?
 That is because we are not obeying the “most significant concept is first” rule.

-A tag is a term I used to describe a slightly modified version of a file.
-Things like version numbering, image size, or other aspects like if it’s a light mode or dark mode for that image.
-I put them after the file name, again in order of most to least significant.
+A tag is a term I used to describe a slightly modified version of a file: version numbering, image size, or properties such as light mode or dark mode for that image.
+I write them as a postfix to the filename in order of most to least significant.

 shape-cube_silhouette-dark-600.png shape-cube_silhouette-dark.png shape-cube_silhouette-light-600.png shape-cube_silhouette-light.png shape-cube_silhouette-outlined-dark-600.png shape-cube_silhouette-outlined-dark.png shape-cube_silhouette-outlined-light-600.png shape-cube_silhouette-outlined-light.png space-distance-dark-600.png space-distance-dark.png space-distance-light-600.png space-distance-light.png space-position-dark-600.png space-position-dark.png space-position-light-600.png space-position-light.png